 First and foremost, you need to ask yourself why you bite your nails.
 Stress/anxiety is among the most common reasons cited for this habit.
 If you experience high levels of stress and anxiety on a regular basis, you may feel compelled to bite your nails out of instinct.
 Take a step back to reevaluate your daily life, searching for ways to relax and reduce your stress.
 Meditating, exercises and eating right are just a few changes that can yield a huge improvement in your stress levels, and subsequently, your nail biting habit.

 According to a Behavioral Research and Therapy study, the application of denatonium benzoate may prove useful in discouraging nail biting.
 Although safe and non-toxic to humans, this chemical has a bitter flavor.
 So if and when you bite your nails, you'll taste a strong bitter flavor that should discourage you from proceeding with the habit.

-Keeping your nails trimmed short -- but to not to quick -- may also help in your battle to overcome nail biting.
-If your nails are short, conventional wisdom should lead you to believe that they will be difficult bite.
+Keeping your nails trimmed short -- but not too short -- may also help in your battle to overcome nail-biting.
+If your nails are short, conventional wisdom should lead you to believe that they will be difficult to bite.

 If you are still having trouble breaking free of this habit, consider seeking professional help from a hypnotherapist.
 A hypnotherapist can uncover the root cause of this habit, training your subconscious to no longer feel the impulse to bite your nails.

 If you would like to compliment your therapy with an alternative treatment option (or need a place to start), try hypnotherapy.